mission-deny-the-mission/CoR-Document-V2/main.typ

 + Which models are most effective for narrative content generation?
 + What resources are needed for narrative content generation?
 + How can image and video generation models be used to create more engaging and realistic narratives?

+== Prompt generation
++ Can one model be used to create character sheets and prompts for the smaller hackerbot models?
++ Explore different meta-prompting technqiues
++ Analyze performance of manually written prompts and character sheets vs meta-prompting

 #include "literature-review.typ"